 For years people have been telling me I should write a book – a book about blogging or about wedding planning…well about anything really.
 But you know what?
 Although I hugely admire bloggers who write books, I’m not really a booky kinda gal (well not yet, anyway!)…I am however a magazine junkie.
 So what better way to channel this ‘oh you need to get into print’ nag than to create my own magazine?!
 By no means is Rock n Roll Bride going exclusively into print.
 The online blog will still be the main focus of the business, but I do love the idea of something you can hold in your hands, collect and keep forever.

-Thanks to your support, we’ve decided to produce a quarterly ‘best of the best’ magazine.
+Thanks to your support, we’ve decided to produce a yearly ‘best of the best’ magazine.
 It will be advertisement free and will be essentially a glossy, limited edition and highly collectable extension of the website.
 The magazine will be a condensed selection of my favourite real weddings, articles and DIY tutorials.

 We budgeted for this first issue to be free, so if you want to get your mitts on a limited edition copy (we only have about 500 copies left in stock) all we ask is that you cover the shipping and handling costs.
 For future issues we’ll be charging a small cover price + P&P…and yes we will ship worldwide!